orcfax/docs/docs/orcfax-solution/auditability.md

 ## Standards-compliant audit logs

 Can oracle solutions be trusted if they cannot, or will not, demonstrate how their source data was collected and validated?
-We at Orcfax strongly believe that they should not be.
+We don't think they should be.

 As a response to this question, Orcfax generates standards-compliant archival packages that are made available permissionlessly so that anybody has the